tonyrizzotto/tonyrizzotto/README.md

 - 👨🏽‍💻 I’m currently building an open-source management tool for educators :wink:;
 - 🌱 I’m currently learning Typescript;
 - 📝 **Hire Me!** I am currently looking for new opportunities!
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Reach out to talk and ask questions, I am happy to help;
 - 📫 How to reach me: tony@tonyrizzotto.com

 **Languages and Tools:**